openstyles/stylus/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### External libraries

+The licenses of [external libraries](https://github.com/openstyles/stylus/tree/master/vendor) used in this project or [modified versions of external libraries](https://github.com/openstyles/stylus/tree/master/vendor-overwrites) can be found in their respective directory.